pipeforce/pipeforce.github.io/docs/guides/10_command.md

 One of the most important parts in PIPEFORCE is the **command**.
 Easily spoken, the definition of a command is like this:

 :::tip What is a Command?
- A command is server-side component which can be called remotely.
+ A command is a server-side component, which can be called remotely.
 It takes an input, does a certain task, and finally produces an output.
 :::

 There are many different commands for different tasks.
-For example commands to
+For example, commands can
 - upload and download files
 - encrypt and decrypt data
 - save data into a database or read from it
 - connect to other systems, and read / write data there

-just to name a few examples.
+just to name a few.
 You can find a all built-in commands in the [commands reference](../api/commands) or directly try them out in the [trial instance](https://trial.pipeforce.org/#/commands).

 The concept of PIPEFORCE commands is described by a combination of the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) and [function as a service](https://en.wikipedia.org/wiki/Function_as_a_service) approach.